omarperacha/ps4-dataset/README.md

 ### Evaluation

-You once you've run `--gen_dataset`, you can easily evaluate pretained models on the PS4 test set or the CB513.
+Once you've run `--gen_dataset`, you can easily evaluate pretained models on the PS4 test set or the CB513.
 For example, to evaluate PS4-Mega on CB513:
 ```
 python main.py --eval --cb513 --mega
 ```